-Think about yourself?
+Think about yourself.
 How do you function when you feel happy?
-When you feel loved?
+When do you feel loved?
 I know I work harder!
-With a full attention cup kids have better behavior, better academics, and even better health!
+With a full attention cup, kids have better behavior, better academics, and even better health!

 When you are done working for the day and your kiddo comes home or wakes up from a nap how does your kiddo act?
 Hungry, whiny, clingy?

 You might be distracted getting dinner ready, answering that last work email, or squishing a workout in.
 It might feel impossible to give your kids attention when you have a million more things to do before your day is over but… you need to.
 Stop what you have streaming through your head and fingers and give them some attention.
 Trust me it will be easier to complete the tasks you are focusing on once you give your child the attention they are craving.

 Ways to fill your Kid’s Attention Cup